Section J - Students

 Print Version (in PDF)

-TUSD is committed to conducting a prompt and equitable investigation of every complaint of discrimination or harassment as defined under Board Policy AC "Discrimination" and Board Policy ACA "Sexual Harassment."
-See these Policies for definitions of terms.
+TUSD is committed to conducting a prompt and equitable investigation of every complaint of discrimination or harassment as defined under Board Policy AC “Discrimination, Board Policy ACA “Sexual Harassment” and impairment of a student's right to participate in the educational program in violation of Policy JB.
+See these policies for definitions of terms.

 It is the policy of the Tucson Unified School District to encourage student targets of harassment and students who have first-hand knowledge of such harassment to report such claims.
 Students should report incident to any teacher, guidance counselor, or school administrator.